 Most properties of DQ are studied by \cite{HLW22} for a general class of risk measures.
-In this paper, we focus on specific risk measures, in particular, the Value-at-Risk (VaR) and the Expected Shortfall (ES), which are the two most common classes of risk measures in practice, widely employed in global banking and insurance regulatory frameworks; see Basel III/IV (\cite{BASEL19}) and Solvency II (\cite{E11}).
-VaR and ES have many nice theoretical properties which can be found in e.g., \cite{ADEH99}, \cite{EPRWB14}, \cite{EKT15} and the references therein.

-We pay particular attention to two popular models in finance and insurance, namely, elliptical and multivariate regular variation (MRV) distributions.
+In this paper, we focus on specific risk measures, in particular, the Value-at-Risk (VaR) and the Expected Shortfall (ES). {Even though VaR has been criticized because of its lack of subadditivity and ES requires the loss to have a finite mean, VaR and ES are still the two most common classes of risk measures in practice, widely employed in global banking and insurance regulatory frameworks; see Basel III/IV (\cite{BASEL19}) and Solvency II (\cite{E11}).
+More theoretical properties and discussions of VaR and ES can be found in, e.g., \cite{ADEH99}, \cite{EPRWB14,ELW18}, \cite{EKT15} and the references therein.} We pay particular attention to two popular models in finance and insurance, namely, elliptical and multivariate regular variation (MRV) distributions.
 Elliptical distributions, including normal and t-distributions as special cases, are the most standard tools for quantitative risk management (\cite{MFE15}).
 They have been studied for DR with convenient properties; see \cite{CTYZ22} and the references therein.
 The MRV model is widely used in Extreme Value Theory for investigating the portfolio diversification; see, e.g., \cite{MR10}, \cite{ME13} and \cite{BMWW16}.
-Studying properties such as explicit formulas and limiting behavior of DQ under these two models will help us to better understand and use DQ in risk management applications.